ethicalhackingplayground/mailsploit/README.md

 # mailsploit v1.1
 Sends some one a malicious payload through smtp or FB messenger and starts a listener with metasploit.

-### MailSploit Now Supports Anonymous Emailing To Any SMTP Server
+### MailSploit Now Supports Email Spoofing To Any SMTP Server
 ### MailSploit Can Now Send Malicious Links To FB Messenger Accounts

 ### Requirements